-Big, bigger, biggest - Dubai
+Big, Bigger, Biggest – Travel to Dubai

 Dubai is the largest city in the United Arab Emirates.
-In city in rapid development, where one wants to be the biggest and best at it all.
+In big city in rapid development, where one wants to be the biggest and best at it all.
 "In Dubai we have everything - and if we do not have it, then we build it", it sounds, and therefore the world's tallest building Burj Khalifa is of course also here.

 You probably know the city best for the tall skyscrapers, large shopping malls and the warm desert climate.
 And despite the city's reputation for being the number one charter holiday destination for jet setters, it's so much more than that.